33ronak/10-bit_DAC-sky130/README.md

 ## Observation
-* The Simulation time increased as the number of bit and complexity of the circuits increased, the approximate simulation time for the switch circuit and each DAC is mentioned below:
+* The Simulation time increases as the number of bits and complexity of the circuits increases, the approximate simulation time for the switch circuit and each DAC is mentioned below:
   - Switch = 30 to 45sec
   - 2-bit DAC = 1 to 2min
   - 3-bit DAC = 2 to 3min